SeanMcTex/game-of-things/README.md

 ^ * Hugely popular, has decent processing capabilities, I/O.

-^ * Requires $10 USB wifi dongle to get it on a network.
+^ * Requires $10 USB wifi dongle to get it on a network, or onboard with Pi 3.

 ^ * Python by default, but supports a wide variety of languages.